SkyTruth/CrowdProjects/Data/FrackFinder/PA/2013/Transformations_and_QAQC/MoorFrog/README.md

 2. Load Tasks
 -------------

-Tasks were loaded into a new application with the command listed below.
-Note that the [pybossa_tools](https://github.com/skytruth/pybossa_tools) suite must be installed.
+Tasks were loaded with the `createTasks.py` utility, which can be found in the [pybossa_tools](https://github.com/skytruth/pybossa_tools) repository.

 >       createTasks.py